-How many times have you heard you need to blog regularly?
+How many times have you heard that you need to blog regularly?
 All the time, right?

 Does this scenario sound familiar?

 “Why?”
-I hear you cry, “What am I doing wrong?
+We hear you cry, “What am I doing wrong?
 Is it the content?
 Is no one interested?
 Do I need to change what I am writing about?”

 But no, what you really need is a social sharing strategy.
-Ok, I know it’s another thing to worry about but trust me, this works.
+Ok, we know it’s another thing to worry about but trust us, this works.
 Basically, you need to have a systematic approach to sharing all your new content multiple times and re-sharing your old content again, too.

 Again, imagine if the one time you shared your blog post someone missed it or they were too busy to take a look.
-And let's face it, none of us have perhaps got the type of blog (yet) that someone will just log into every day anyway on the off chance that you have some awesome words (besides, this kind of blog reading behavior is soooooo 2007).
+And let's face it, not all of us have necessarily got the type of blog (yet) that someone will just log into every day on the off chance that you have written some awesome words (besides, this kind of blog reading behavior is soooooo 2007).

 Or, you shared it to Facebook and only 1% of your audience saw it anyway.